 Who decides these things?

 As I always did, and still do, I went on a quest to find the answers.
-Had I made the mistake of just buying into what seemed like the popular opinion regarding abortion and the ‘right to choose’?
+Had I made the mistake of just buying into what seemed like the popular opinion regarding abortion and the ‘right to choose’ … the opinion that women get to make all the decisions with no consequences?

 The scientific definition for determining whether something is living (whether it is found here or even on another planet or in the deepest unknowns of the ocean as we explore) is this: